tekaratzas/lit-cli/README.md

 Linear + Git in one CLI.
 Don't let Linear drift from the code.

+Perfect for the engineer who loves building, hates tracking.

 Feels like you are just using git, but you are also keeping those Linear issues nice and tidy!

 **This CLI runs locally and is BYOK.**